phoenixframework/phoenix/B_adding_pages.md

 ```elixir
 get "/", HelloPhoenix.PageController, :index
 ```
 Let's digest what this route is telling us.
 Visiting [http://localhost:4000/](http://localhost:4000/) issues an http GET request to the root path.
-All requests like this will be handled by the "index" function in the "HelloPhoenix.PageController" module defined in `web/controllers/page_controller.ex`.
+All requests like this will be handled by the `index` function in the `HelloPhoenix.PageController` module defined in `web/controllers/page_controller.ex`.

 The page we are going to build will simply say "Hello from Phoenix!" when we point our browser to [http://localhost:4000/hello](http://localhost:4000/hello).